Lorcan1/mma_project/README.md

-# mma_project
+# 'Ultimate Fighting Charts'
+An analysis of UFC fighters

 Project Completed as part of a team.
-Involved meticulously scraping data from the interent. cleaning said data and anwsering research questions.
+Involved meticulously scraping data from the interent, cleaning said data and anwsering research questions.